-Participating in this project will clarify foundational elements necessary to develop a precision medicine-ready healthcare system in a developing or emerging economy, and the necessary policies to support the development and sustainability of these elements.
-This will be done with different pilots in a number of countries.
+Participating in this project will help partners and stakeholders elucidate foundational elements necessary to develop a precision medicine-ready healthcare system in an emerging economy context, and the necessary policies to support the development and sustainability of these elements.